 Each of the NEOs other than Ms. Smajstrla is party to a severance agreement that provides for severance payments and benefits upon certain terminations of employment, including enhanced benefits upon certain terminations of employment following a change in control.
 These severance agreements are intended to provide protections to the NEOs in the event of certain involuntary terminations, and they assist in recruiting and retaining high performing talent.
 Additionally, these agreements provide us with an opportunity to obtain non-competes and other restrictive covenants, providing protection to the Partnership in the event of the termination of an NEO's employment.
-Ms. Smajstrla is not party to a severance agreement because she is a vice-president-level executive officer, unlike the remainder of the NEOs who are Senior Vice Presidents, the President, and the Chief Executive Officer.
-For a description of the terms of the severance agreements and arrangements with each of the NEOs, please see the section below entitled "Potential Payments Upon Termination or a Change in Control."
+Ms. Smajstrla is not party to a severance agreement because she is a vice-president-level executive officer, unlike the remainder of the NEOs who are Senior Vice Presidents or more senior executives of the Company.